-A concentration is a cohesive collection of four or more courses (12 credits minimum; some programs may require more credits for a concentration) within an academic program that allows students to tailor their studies in a particular area of expertise.

-Some majors require students to complete an official area of concentration for the degree; other programs allow a more flexible, individualized program with recommended courses for students to build expertise within an unofficial concentration, also called a focus area.
+A concentration is a collection of four or more courses (minimum of 12 credit hours) within an academic program that results in a transcript notation indicating the concentration that was completed.
+Some majors require students to complete an official area of concentration for the degree; other programs allow more flexibility with recommended courses for students to build expertise within an unofficial concentration, also called a focus area.

-Students who enroll solely in online courses or who choose not to designate a Concentration officially (within those programs that have them) will be considered "generalists" within their program.
-For those programs that have official Concentrations, students must submit a Declaration of Concentration form to their academic program for review and approval.
-The program will forward approved Concentration forms to the Office of Academic Affairs and Compliance for final approval.
+For those programs that have official concentrations, students must submit a Declaration of Concentration form to their academic program for review and approval.
+The program will forward approved concentration forms to the Office of Academic Affairs and Compliance for final approval.